mmontalbo/grim_rust/wip.md

 ## Next Steps
 1. Flesh out the boot-time trackers (visibility queries, sector lookups, menu helpers, cut-scene services, control handlers) inside the coroutine host so the embedded runtime can march further into Manny's Office.
+With camera/hot sector queries faked in Rust, the next blockers are wiring `Head_Control`/dialog state and feeding real visibility data back into the loop so the trackers stop idling.
 2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.